Scalingo/documentation/_posts/languages/php/2017-06-22-php-laravel-artisan-migration.md

     ),
 ```

-Now your application database is configured, let's work on the migrations.
+Now that your application database is configured, let's work on the migrations.

 ## First Migration